lyndon025/playtested/src/content/article/2023-09-15-a-new-era-of-brutality--first-impressions---mortal-kombat-1.md

 ---
-title: "A new era of Brutality | First Impressions - Mortal Kombat 1"
+author: lyndonguitar
+category: Review
-description: "When it comes to fighting games, there are three distinct types of players - those who crave for an immersive story, the folks, friends, and families who gather for local multiplayer showdowns, and the competitive souls who venture into the online arena.
-Well, personally, I fall into the first two categories, and I can confidently say that Mortal Kombat 1 delivers a fatal knockout punch of fun for both camps."
+description: When it comes to fighting games, there are three distinct types of players
+  - those who crave for an immersive story, the folks, friends, and families who gather for local multiplayer showdowns, and the competitive souls who venture into the online arena.
+Well, personally, I fall into the first two categories, and I can confidently say that Mortal Kombat 1 delivers a fatal knockout punch of fun for both camps.
+featured: false
 pubDate: 2023-09-15
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "mortal-kombat™-1"]
+tags:
-featured: false
+- taptap
+- mortal-kombat™-1
-thumb: ""
+thumb: ''
+title: A new era of Brutality | First Impressions - Mortal Kombat 1
 ---

 When it comes to fighting games, there are three distinct types of players - those who crave for an immersive story, the folks, friends, and families who gather for local multiplayer showdowns, and the competitive souls who venture into the online arena.
 Well, personally, I fall into the first two categories, and I can confidently say that Mortal Kombat 1 delivers a fatal knockout punch of fun for both camps.